Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Changes in accounting methodology and its impact on the balance sheet

 The remaining changes in Table 1 are due to innovations in the methodology for accounting for individual objects and facts of economic life.
-Let's consider them in more detail.
+Let's look at them in more detail.

-According to the old chart of accounts, two accounts were used to account for financial investments: 06 "Long-term financial investments" and 58 "Short-term financial investments".
+According to the old chart of accounts, two accounts were used to account for financial investments: 06 “Long-term financial investments” and 58 “Short-term financial investments”.
 The criterion for this division of financial investments into two types was the period during which the organization intended to receive income from them (more than a year - long-term, less than a year - short-term).
-The disadvantage of this accounting technique was that in some cases it was difficult to classify financial investments in the above section.
-For example, an organization bought 1000 shares of another company for 5000 rubles, and the accountant, when accounting for this operation, must decide which account (06 or 58) to write them to.
-Maybe these shares will be on the balance sheet of the organization, for example, 10 years, or maybe the management of the organization will decide to sell them in a few days (weeks, months).
-Based on this, the new chart of accounts for accounting for all financial investments (both long-term and short-term) is intended for one account 58 "Financial investments".
+The disadvantage of this accounting methodology was that in a number of cases it was difficult to classify financial investments in the above-mentioned context.
+For example, an organization bought 1,000 shares of another company for 5,000 rubles, and the accountant, when recording this transaction, must decide which account (06 or 58) to record them in.
+Maybe these shares will be on the organization’s balance sheet for, for example, 10 years, or maybe the organization’s management will decide to sell them in a few days (weeks, months).
+Based on this, the new chart of accounts for accounting for all financial investments (both long-term and short-term) uses one account 58 “Financial investments”.
 However, another problem arose.

-As you know, in the balance sheet, financial investments should be reflected in two sections: in section I "Non-current assets" - long-term (line 140) and in section II "Current assets" - short-term (line 250).
-Previously, for this purpose, the accountant transferred the balance of accounts 06 and 58, respectively, to the balance sheet.
-Since financial investments are currently recorded on one account, in order to reflect them in the balance sheet, it is necessary to inventory the balance of account 58 "Financial investments" on the reporting date in order to determine which objects on it counts and for how long.
+As you know, in the balance sheet financial investments should be reflected in two sections: in section I “Non-current assets” - long-term (line 140) and in section II “Current assets” - short-term (line 250).
+Previously, for this purpose, the accountant transferred to the balance sheet the balance of accounts 06 and 58, respectively.
+Since financial investments are currently accounted for in one account, in order to reflect them in the balance sheet, it is necessary to take inventory as of the reporting date of the balance of account 58 “Financial investments” in order to determine which objects are on It is taken into account and for how long.

-If the objects are listed on this account for more than a year, their total amount are recorded in section I on line 140, and if less than a year - in section II on line 250.
-In both cases, if a reserve for depreciation of investments in securities was created, accounted for on account 59 of the same name, the amount of this reserve must be deducted from the value securities for which this reserve was formed.
+If objects are listed on this account for more than a year, they total amount are recorded in section I on line 140, and if less than a year - in section II on line 250.
+Moreover, in both cases, if a reserve was created for the depreciation of investments in securities, accounted for on account 59 of the same name, the amount of this reserve must be deducted from the value securities for which this reserve was formed.

-In the old chart of accounts there was account 30 "Non-capital works", which took into account the costs associated mainly with the construction of temporary title and non-title structures.
-According to the new chart of accounts, the costs of erecting temporary structures should be taken into account on accounts 08 "Investments in non-current assets" (for title) and 23 " Auxiliary production" (for non-title ones).
-This must be borne in mind when filling out line 213.
+In the old chart of accounts there was account 30 “Non-capital works”, which took into account the costs associated mainly with the construction of temporary title and non-title structures.
+According to the new chart of accounts, costs for the construction of temporary structures should be taken into account in accounts 08 "Investments in non-current assets" (title) and 23 " Auxiliary production" (for non-title ones).
+This must be kept in mind when filling out line 213.

-The new version of the accounting provisions "Accounting for inventories" (PBU 5/01) and "Accounting for fixed assets" (PBU 6/01) does not provide for low-value and fast-wearing items as accounting objects.
-Depending on their duration beneficial use they are transferred to either fixed assets or materials.
-In this regard, when filling out line 211, the balance of the former accounts 12 "Low-value and wearing out items" and 13 "Depreciation of low-value and wearing out items" will not be used.
+The new edition of the accounting provisions “Accounting for inventories” (PBU 5/01) and “Accounting for fixed assets” (PBU 6/01) does not provide for low-value and wear-and-tear items as accounting items.
+Depending on their duration beneficial use they are converted into either fixed assets or materials.
+In this regard, when filling out line 211, the balance of former accounts 12 “Low-value and wear-and-tear items” and 13 “Depreciation of low-value and wear-and-tear items” will not be used.

-In the old chart of accounts there was account 78 "Settlements with subsidiaries (dependent) companies", the information on which was used to fill in lines 233, 243 and 623.
-The above account is absent in the new chart of accounts.
-To account for settlements with subsidiaries (dependent) companies, the Ministry of Finance of Russia recommends using those accounts, the use of which follows from the content of one or another fact of economic life.
+In the old chart of accounts there was account 78 “Settlements with subsidiaries (dependent) companies”, information on which was used to fill out lines 233, 243 and 623.
+In the new chart of accounts, the above account is missing.
+To account for settlements with subsidiaries (dependent) companies, the Russian Ministry of Finance recommends using those accounts, the use of which follows from the content of one or another fact of economic life.

-The parent company, subsidiaries and affiliates are legal entities and can conclude among themselves any contracts provided for by civil law (purchase and sale, lease, loan, etc.).
+The parent company, subsidiaries and dependent companies are legal entities and can conclude among themselves any agreements provided for by civil law (purchase and sale, lease, loan, etc.).

 Example